Meet our Team

 PSHE: Healthy Eating and Emotional Well being

-Geography and History: Local environment and map skills
+Geography and History: Local environment: Plants and Insects

 Art and DT: Drawing, Collage, Model Making, and Painting